-A participant is fully and immediately vested for voluntary, rollover, and Employer matching contributions provided after December 31, 2004, and is credited with a year of vesting service in the Employer's other contributions for each Plan year that the participant is credited with at least 500 hours of service.
-Relating to Employer's matching contributions provided prior to December 31, 2004, contributions were on a five-year graded vesting schedule.
+A participant is fully and immediately vested for any voluntary, rollover, and Employer matching contributions provided after December 31, 2004, and is credited with a year of vesting service in the Employer's other contributions for each Plan year that the participant is credited with at least 500 hours of service.
+Prior to December 31, 2004, Employer's matching contributions were on a five-year graded vesting schedule.

-For all associates employed as of or subsequent to January 1, 2007, previously provided profit sharing contributions vest on a three-year cliff vesting schedule.
-For all associates terminated prior to January 1, 2007, previously provided profit sharing contributions were on a five-year cliff vesting schedule.
+For all associates employed as of, or subsequent to, January 1, 2007, any profit sharing contributions that were previously provided vest on a three-year cliff vesting schedule.
+For all associates terminated prior to January 1, 2007, any profit sharing contributions that were previously provided were on a five-year cliff vesting schedule.